 Life in Prison:

-In 2019, he was diagnosed with bone marrow cancer and has been denied compassionate release by both the BOP and the sentencing judge.
-His legal team continues to advocate for his release.
+In 2019, he was diagnosed with bone marrow cancer, yet was denied compassionate release by both the BOP and the sentencing judge.